 Student Services for MLS Students

 As members of the Pepperdine community, students have access to the University portal, WaveNet.
-This portal allows students to access University e-mail, visit class homepages in TWEN, perform legal research using Westlaw and Lexis/Nexis, receive official University communications, join student groups, learn about events and deadlines, use library resources, register for classes, check grades and degree audits, make payments to student accounts, and more.
+This portal allows students to access University e-mail, visit class homepages in TWEN, perform legal research using Lexis/Nexis, receive official University communications, join student groups, learn about events and deadlines, use library resources, register for classes, check grades and degree audits, make payments to student accounts, and more.

 Every Pepperdine University student is provided with a Pepperdine email account upon enrollment.
 The email address generally ends with "@pepperdine.edu."
 The University and School of Law administration depend upon these email accounts to disseminate critical announcements and important news.
 Because of this, students are expected to check their Pepperdine accounts regularly.